GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-migration/globaly-unique-keys/README.md

 3. Appropriate permissions are added to the service account running Terraform to allow resource creation.
 4. Appropriate permissions are provided to the service account running Dataflow to write to Spanner.

+Given these assumptions, it copies data from multiple source MySQL databases to the same Spanner database.

 ## Description

 This sample contains the following files -